Best Practices for Mowing in Minnesota

 How short should I cut my grass?

-Our Minnesota mowing experts recommend never removing more than ⅓ of the grass blade.
-If more is taken, the grass plants will take energy away from their roots as they try to regain the lost leaf.
-This weakens your lawn, making it less tolerant of drought and more susceptible to disease and weeds.
-If your lawn gets away from you, mow several times with a few days in between each mowing.
-This gives your grass a chance to heal between cuttings and reduces stress on your lawn.
+Our Minnesota lawn care experts recommend never removing more than ⅓ of the grass blade.
+If more is taken, the grass blades will take energy away from the roots as they try to regain the lost growth.
+This weakens your lawn, making it less tolerant of drought and more susceptible to diseases and weeds.
+If your lawn gets away from you, mow several times to reduce the height, leaving a few days between each mowing to reduce the stress on your lawn.

 What are the benefits of taller grass height?